Viscophoretic particle transport

 \subsection{Experimental viscophoresis}

-\begin{video} \href{https://doi.org/10.6084/m9.figshare.21763559}{ } \setfloatlink{https://doi.org/10.6084/m9.figshare.21763559} { 110-nm polystyrene nanoparticles undergoing viscophoretic and diffusiophoretic drift in opposing direction leading to accumulating in a segment of a 150\,$\mu$m long microchannel the channel.
-Video is sped up 6 times.
-Dashed lines indicate microchannel walls.} \end{video} Video~\ref{vid:video} shows fluorescent particles with a 110\,nm diameter accumulating in the observation microchannel.
-Particles are entering the channel by diffusion from the left and right inlet channels.
-Within the glycerol viscosity gradient they are transported from left to right due to viscophoresis, and driven from right to left by diffusiophoresis---leading to accumulation on a left-side segment of the microchannel.
-Diffusiophoresis is the dominant transport mechanism along most of the channel, it vanishes though toward the left side, where transport toward the channel center is entirely viscophoretic.
+\Cref{fig:concept}f shows fluorescent particles with a 110\,nm diameter accumulating in an observation microchannel in which a glycerol viscosity gradient is maintained (see \href{https://doi.org/10.6084/m9.figshare.21763559}{https://doi.org/10.6084/m9.figshare.21763559}).
+Particles enter this channel by diffusion from both inlet channels and are then transported from left to right due to viscophoresis.
+Opposing diffusiophoretic drift leads to accumulation in the left-most segment of the microchannel.
+Diffusiophoresis is the dominant transport mechanism along most of the channel, however, as shown in \cref{fig:concept}d, it vanishes though toward the left side, leaving a region over which transport toward the channel center is entirely viscophoretic.
+Thus, in the absence of viscophoretic transport, diffusiophoretic drift would dominate and no accumulation would occur.

-Experimental results demonstrating viscophoresis of particles with a diameter of 28\,nm are shown in Figure~\ref{fig:results}.
-As particles undergo viscophoresis and diffusiophoresis they continue accumulating in a segment of the microchannel centered at $v_{\textrm{net}} = 0\,\mu$m/s positioned around $x=25\,\mu$m.
-In Figure~\ref{fig:results}b fluorescent intensity profiles are depicted of particles accumulation over 2.5\,min.
-Intensity profiles exhibit a Poisson shape expected for diffusive broadening of the accumulation zone.
+\Cref{fig:results} shows detailed experimental results demonstrating viscophoresis of particles with a diameter of 28\,nm.
+As particles experience viscophoresis and diffusiophoresis over the length of the observation channels, they continue accumulating in a segment of the microchannel centered where $v_{x,\textrm{net}} = 0\,\mu$m\,s$^{-1}$, which occurs at $x=$ 25\,$\mu$m. \Cref{fig:results}b shows fluorescent intensity profiles of particles accumulating over 2.5\,min.
+Intensity profiles exhibit the expected Gaussian shape for diffusive broadening of the accumulation zone.